drewlyton/blog-posts/Stop meeting. Start writing..md

 But over the past two years, I don't think that we've actually answered that question.
 Because for many companies, shifting to remote work changed only one thing: *where* work happens.
 The culture around *how* work happens remained largely the same.

-Meeting fatigue has mutated like a virus by an even worse plague: Zoom fatigue.
+Meeting fatigue has mutated into an even worse plague: Zoom fatigue.
 And the adoption of always-on, synchronous messaging services like Slack has only made it more likely for workers to be in a constant state of distraction.

-As a staunch advocate of remote work, this frustrates me.
-Because I think people are getting the wrong idea about working remotely.
-When it's not a location problem, it's a behavior problem.